Mauritania Dec 4-9, 2016

 NOUÃDHIBOU (pop 80,000)

 After two nights in Nouâbhidou, we left at 5:30 am to try to get to Nouakchot in one day.
 Although it is only 400 km, it normally takes almost 12 hours, primarily because of the 15 police checks.
-We ate bread, jam, and peanut butter (not an uncommon breakfast) on the truck and by leaving so early, missed 5 check points because they were still in bed.
+We ate bread, jam, and peanut butter (not an uncommon breakfast) on the truck and by leaving so early, missed 5 checkpoints because they were still in bed.

 Prior to two years ago, there was no direct road here.
-The truck was loaded on a flatbed on the iron ore train and taken to Choūm and then driven via Atār and then the 6 hours to Nouakcho.
+The truck was loaded on a flatbed on the iron ore train and taken to Choūm and then driven via Atār and then the 6 hours to Nouakchott.
 Sometimes a “beach” route was taken but this was fraught with problems.
-Huge salt flats are actually never-ending mud.
+Huge salt flats are never-ending mud.
 The new road travels inland avoiding the flats.

 The desert is very much like the Atacama – sand and small pebbly rock, very sparse vegetation and dead flat for miles.
 Occasionally small dunes formed and trees like